evkx/evkx.github.io/content/models/porsche/taycan/Taycan/_index.md

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Porsche Taycan supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
 ## Lights

-You can choose between three types of headlights for the Porsche Taycan.
+You can choose between two types of headlights for the Porsche Taycan.
 The standard headlights use LED technology.
+Headlights based on LED Matrix technology are available as an option.
+LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.
 In addition, the standard taillights use LED technology.

 <figur>